“It’s not how much money you make but how much money you keep, how hard it works for you, and how many generations you keep it for.” – Robert Kiyosaki

 This financial planning site is for generations X and Y. It is owned by Mary Beth Storjohann, a financial coach, author, and speaker.
 She chose to provide guidance to people in her generation who are in their 20’s, 30’s, and 40’s, because of the limited finance information for these age ranges, based on her experience.

 This blog is owned by Michael Kitces who has two master’s degrees in Financial Services and Taxation.
 Nerd’s Eye View has been recognized as the number one industry blog.
 It contains over one thousand articles about financial planning.

 FF Pad is founded by Bill Winterberg in 2008.
 He is a respected personality in the financial planning industry.
 This site is one of the leading sources of news, insight, and thought leadership in financial planning technology.
 Aside from this blog, he also has a YouTube channel and an iTunes podcast about financial planning.

 Another way to help you manage your finances is by using applications.
 Since we are using our phones and computers most of the time, we can also use them in monitoring the way we spend and how much we are saving.
 Here are some apps that may be useful in financial planning.

 This web app can help you track your monthly expenses.
 You can use it to record your monthly expenses, as well as the monthly fees you need to make to avoid missing them.

-This app is available on Web, IOS, Android, and Windows 8.
-It can track you bank accounts, credit cards, as well as your investments.
+This app is available on Web, iOS, Android, and Windows 8.
+It can track your bank accounts, credit cards, as well as your investments.
 It also has a feature where you can plan your budget and future expenses.
-It can give you an overview on your finances.
+It can give you an overview of your finances.

 If you’re a business traveler, this app is best for you.
 It can help you expense reports on where you are spending your money.
 It has features which will allow you to take photos of receipts, to track time, and to log distances travelled.
 You can also print it out if you want a report of your expenses.
 This app is available on Web, IOS, Android, Windows Phone, and Blackberry.